 Orienteering maps are crammed with much more detail than your standard topo map and include many symbols (see below) unique to orienteering.

 Back in the day, orienteers would record their visit to each “control”—control points on the map to which you must navigate—using a simple paper punch.
 Nowadays, most events use an electronic “e-punch” that records your visit when you insert an electronic timing stick.

 Your map will provide descriptions of the topographical feature on which each control can be found.

-In most cases, you’ll have to visit controls in numerical order, but some events let you vary the order, often leaving it up to you with a view to testing your course management.
+In most cases, you’ll have to visit controls in numerical order, but some events let you vary the order, often leaving it up to you with a view to test your course management.

 How you navigate between each control on any course is entirely up to you.

 Courses for beginners usually take place in terrain where there are waymarked trails and notable features.
-At the intermediate level and upwards you’re more likely to be in remote, less featured landscapes that require precise and careful navigation around obstacles such as lakes, rivers, outcrops, cliffs, or dense forest.
+At the intermediate level and upwards you’re more likely to be in remote, less-featured landscapes that require precise and careful navigation around obstacles such as lakes, rivers, outcrops, cliffs, or dense forests.

 The Finishing Line

 When you complete your course, you’ll hand in your control card or e-punch at the registration desk.
 In the case of the latter, at some events, you will be able to print out an analysis of your performance between each control point and your overall time.